IgniteUI/igniteui-docfx/en/components/overlay_main.md

 ```

-If we want to pass an already existing `ElementRef` from the page to the [`IgxOverlayService`] ({environment:angularApiUrl}/classes/igxoverlayservice.html), we can do it as follows:
+If we want to pass an already existing `ElementRef` from the page to the [`IgxOverlayService`]({environment:angularApiUrl}/classes/igxoverlayservice.html), we can do it as follows:

 ```HTML
 <!-- in my-overlay-component.component.html -->